 OIA-Organización Indígena de Antioquía

-This profile was prepared when Abadio Green Stocel was elected to the Ashoka Fellowship in 1997.
+This description of Abadio Green Stocel's work was prepared when Abadio Green Stocel was elected to the Ashoka Fellowship in 1997.

 An indigenous linguist, Abadio Green has demonstrated a viable and successful ethno-educational model within his Tule community, and is now ready to transfer it to other traditional cultures across Latin America.